 |SIC Codes:||2396 3292 3714 3694 3647 3592 3585 3519 3465|

 Companies in this industry manufacture automobile parts, including transmission and power train components, engines and engine parts, body parts and trim, electronics, braking systems, and steering and suspension components.
-Major companies include Dana, Delphi, Lear, Meritor, Visteon, and the automotive division of Johnson Controls (all in the US); Robert Bosch and Continental (Germany); DENSO and Aisin Seiki (Japan); Faurecia (France); and Magna International (Canada).
+Major companies include American Axle & Manufacturing, BorgWarner, Dana, Lear, Tenneco, Visteon, and the automotive division of Johnson Controls (all based in in the US), along with Robert Bosch and Continental (Germany); Delphi Automotive PLC (UK), DENSO and Aisin Seiki (Japan); Faurecia (France); and Magna International (Canada).

-Major product categories are transmission and power train components (20 percent of industry revenue); engines and engine parts (15 percent); and metal stamping of body parts and trim (15 percent).
-Other products include electrical and electronic equipment (10 percent); seating and interior trim (10 percent); brake systems (5 percent); and steering and suspension components (5 percent), as well as air conditioning systems and carburetors, pistons, and valves.
+Major product categories for the US industry are transmission and power train components, engines and engine parts, and metal stamping of body parts and trim, each of which accounts for about 15% of industry revenue.
+Other products include electrical and electronic equipment (10%); seating and interior trim (10%); brake systems (5%); and steering and suspension components (5%), as well as air conditioning systems and carburetors, pistons, and valves.
 Parts manufacturing plants are often located close to the assembly plants of the car companies, usually within 100 miles.Buy Now